up42/docs/source/getting-started/first-custom-block.rst

 Requirements
 ------------

-This example requires the **Mac OS X or Linux bash**, an example using **Windows** will be provided shortly.
+This example requires the **Mac OS X or Linux bash** and the following tools:
-In order to bring this example block or your own custom block to the UP42 platform the following tools are required:

  - `UP42 <https://up42.com>`_ account -  Sign up for free!
  - `Python 3.7 <https://python.org/downloads>`_